busylittlepixels/runrepublic-platform/README.md

   <h3 align="center">Run Republic Platform</h3>

-# Platform Starter Kit Example
+# Run Republic Platform

-Run Republic Platform showcases the new Run Republic Platform API.
+Run Republic Platform is the base instance for the combined web, multitenant and fullstack application withing the Run Republic Group.
 It was built using the [T3 Stack](https://create.t3.gg/) with [Supabase](https://supabase.com/) as the Postgres Database and Image Storage host.

 ## How to use